callanjerel/learn-cv2/README.md

 ### September 16th at 4:45 PM

 I made a lot of progress, now I have the encoder all set up, all I need to do is put the encoded pixels into the image of my choice, and I'll be good.

+### September 16th at 10:00 PM

+I have gotten as far as I reasonably can so far, but I ran into a problem changing the color of the pixels to encode the message.
+I already have the rgb values and where they should be placed, I just can't place them.
+I'll work on it more tomorrow probably.